Adding another network interface to a virtual machine

 (theindex

-field values) are already used. -
+field values) are already in use. -

 Add a new network interface to the selected VM: